 Imaging Windows 8, what for?

-It is well know now that Microsoft moved a few new things around in Windows 8.
+It is well known now that Microsoft moved a few new things around in Windows 8.
 One of them is the system image backup feature, which allows you to make a copy of your drive so you can do a complete restore in case your system or hard drive crashes.
 Imaging Windows 8 means creating a system image for your Windows 8, in other words, making a backup for your Windows 8.

-Imaging Windows 8 or backing up Windows 8 is a good way of keeping your system, files and data safe both for individual and organizations.
-Keeping the personal files and data is the immediate profit individual users could derive from imaging Windows 8, while for organizations, they can get even more.
+Imaging Windows 8 or backing up Windows 8 is a good way of keeping your system, files and data safe both for individuals and organizations.
+Keeping the personal files and data safe is the immediate profit individual users could derive from imaging Windows 8, while for organizations, they can get even more.

-Prevent financial loss.
+- Prevent financial loss.

-Abackup and recovery system can prevent loss of credibility and goodwill.
+- A backup of system can prevent loss of credibility and goodwill.

 - It will eliminate the loss of important operational information such as customer records and financial information.

 It is not exaggerated to say that imaging Windows 8 is the best method for system security, and with the improvement of Windows 8, you may create the system image with more than one method.

-1. Imaging Windows 8 with the built-in utility.
+1. Imaging Windows 8 with the built-in utility

-Step 1: Search for “recovery” from the Windows 8 start screen, then select the setting Windows 7 File Recovery.
+Step 1.
+Search for “recovery” from the Windows 8 start screen, then select the setting Windows 7 File Recovery.

-Step 2: Once the Windows 7 File Recovery control panel launches, click on the Create a system image link from the left side of the window.
+Step 2.
+Once the Windows 7 File Recovery control panel launches, click on the Create a system image link from the left side of the window.

-Step 3: Choose where you want to save the system image.
+Step 3.
+Choose where you want to save the system image.
 You can select an external storage device or burn the image to DVDs.

 Step 4.
 Confirm the backup settings, and then click Start backup.
 At the end of the process, you’ll have the option to create a system repair disc.

 2. Imaging Windows 8 with AOMEI Backupper

 Software: AOMEI Backupper